-It is conventional wisdom that a residential leasehold with more than 100 years remaining is worth roughly the equivalent as a freehold.
-Where an further ninety years added to all but the shortest lease, the property will be worth the same as a freehold for decades to come.
+It is generally considered that a property with over one hundred years unexpired lease term is worth approximately the same as a freehold.
+Where an further ninety years added to all but the shortest lease, the residence will be worth the same as a freehold for many years ahead.

 | Lender | Requirement |